aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/point-clouds/export-3d-scenes-point-clouds-java/_index.md

 ---
-title: "aspose 3d point cloud: Export 3D Scenes as Point Clouds with Aspose.3D for Java"
+title: "aspose 3d point cloud - Export 3D Scenes as Point Clouds with Aspose.3D for Java"
 linktitle: "Export 3D Scenes as Point Clouds with Aspose.3D for Java"
 second_title: "Aspose.3D Java API"
 description: "Learn how to export 3D scenes as point clouds using Aspose 3D point cloud capabilities.
 This guide shows how to export point cloud and save point cloud file in Java."